topos-protocol/topos-smart-contracts/README.md

 For formatting this project uses `prettier` with the `prettier-plugin-solidity` plugin.
 For general style guide and security checks this project uses `Solhint`.

+For linting the Python test files this project uses `Flake8` to check for any style, syntax, naming and complexity issues.
+This project also uses `Black` for formatting the Python tests.

 To install the packages:
 ```
 $ yarn install